nina563/Pupil_lab_tracker_tutorial/README.md

 pip install pupil-labs-realtime-api
 ```

-Opensesame provides **inline_script** item.
+Opensesame provides `inline_script` item.
 We will use them to add Python code to the experiment body.
-Use further code snippet in the "Prepare" phase of the **inline_script** to initilize the tracking device.
+Use further code snippet in the **Prepare** phase of the `inline_script` to initialize the tracking device.
 > To check the IP of the Neon device, go to the settings of the phone, navigate to **About device** -> **Status**, and you will find the IP address.

 ```